Our That Mama of the moment is spa owner, shoe designer and mama-of-four, Norfasarie! She shares more on her colourful life with four kids

-Take a glance through the debut shoe collection of TuMeet by Norfasarie and you’ll be able to tell that the designer’s style is all about glitz and glam!
-But behind the glamorous exterior (did we mention she’s also a former TV star?), this super mama of three (Mika, 8; Moza, 6; and Muaz, 17 months) has a myriad of talents and accolades under her belt.
+Take a glance through TuMeet by Norfasarie‘s collection and you’ll be able to tell that the designer’s style is all about glitz and glam!
+But behind the glamorous exterior (did we mention she’s also a former TV star?), this super mama of four (Mika, 12; Moza, 10; Muaz, 5 and Myla, 3 months) has a myriad of talents and accolades under her belt.

 Can you tell us a little about yourself, your career and your family?